pydicom/pydicom/dev/_sources/guides/encoding/jpeg_2k.rst.txt

 ----------------------------

-The table below lists the valid :dcm:`Image Pixel<part03/sect_C.7.6.3.html>` module parameters for *Pixel Data* encoded using *JPEG 2000 Lossless* or *JPEG 2000* encoding.
+The table below lists the valid :dcm:`Image Pixel<part03/sect_C.7.6.3.html>` module parameters for *Pixel Data* encoded using the *JPEG 2000 Lossless* or *JPEG 2000* transfer syntaxes.
 For an explanation of each parameter and its relationship with the *Pixel Data* see the :doc:`glossary of Image Pixel elements<../glossary>`.

 +------------+-----------------------+-----------------+----------------+------------+---------+